gopi-suvanam/scribbler-website/_posts/2024-04-11-Underscore-vs-Lodash.md

 ## Loading Underscore.js in a Browser:

 You can load Underscore.js directly from a CDN (Content Delivery Network) or include a local copy in your HTML file.
+You can experiment with Underscore in this notebook: [Underscore JS Notebook](https://app.scribbler.live/?jsnb=./examples/Underscore-JS.jsnb)

 ### Option 1: Loading from CDN (Content Delivery Network)